ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 .. literalinclude:: ../LLVMBackendTutorialExampleCode/llvm-objdump/llvm-objdump.cpp
     :start-after: // 2 llvm-objdump -elf2hex code update begin:
     :end-before: // 2 llvm-objdump -elf2hex code udpate end:

+The "if (DumpSo)" and "if (LinkSo)" included code are for dynamic linker support.
+Others are used in both static and dynamic link execution file dump.

 Static linker